Medill School of Journalism: Chicago

 Medill operates a working newsroom in downtown Chicago as part of its graduate journalism program.
 Graduate students have been providing news coverage to client newspapers since 1995.
 Each quarter, student reporters are assigned to cover stories about city and county government, the events in state and federal courts, business and economic development, health and science issues and the arts and sports.

-Washington, DC
+Washington, D.C.

-Every Medill News Service journalist also has the opportunity to spend a quarter in a Washington, DC, covering breaking news as well as in-depth, enterprise stories on politics, civil rights, energy, technology or education.
+Every Medill News Service journalist also has the opportunity to spend a quarter in a Washington, D.C., covering breaking news as well as in-depth, enterprise stories on politics, civil rights, energy, technology or education.
 Medill journalists attend congressional proceedings, press conferences, conventions and congressional hearings and connect those stories to the communities they cover—not an insider audience.

 The Medill News Service serves newspapers, Web sites, television stations and radio stations, which all pay a quarterly fee to help cover production and communications costs.
 Print correspondents transmit stories electronically every day.
 Television stories are sent by network feed or satellite, or shipped overnight, as each station requires.